graeter-group/grappa/README.md

 ## Abstract

 Simulating large molecular systems over long timescales requires force fields that are both accurate and efficient.
-In the recent years, E(3) equivariant neural networks have lifted the tension between computational efficiency and accuracy of force fields, but they are still several orders of magnitude more expensive than classical molecular mechanics (MM) force fields.
+In recent years, E(3) equivariant neural networks have lifted the tension between computational efficiency and accuracy of force fields, but they are still several orders of magnitude more expensive than classical molecular mechanics (MM) force fields.

-Here, we propose a novel machine learning architecture to learn MM parameters from the molecular graph, employing a graph attentional neural network and a transformer with symmetry-preserving positional encoding.
-The resulting force field outperforms established and other machine-learned MM force fields in terms of accuracy at the same small computational cost and can be used in existing MM engines like GROMACS and OpenMM.
-Besides predicting energies and forces of small molecules, peptides, RNA and radicals at state-of-the-art MM accuracy, our force field is transferable to macromolecules.
-We show that it keeps large proteins stable and can fold small proteins in molecular dynamics simulations.
+Here, we propose a novel machine learning architecture to predict MM parameters from the molecular graph, employing a graph attentional neural network and a transformer with symmetry-preserving positional encoding.
+The resulting force field, Grappa, outperforms established and other machine-learned MM force fields in terms of accuracy at the same computational efficiency and can be used in existing Molecular Dynamics (MD) engines like GROMACS and OpenMM.
+It predicts energies and forces of small molecules, peptides, RNA and - showcasing its extensibility to uncharted regions of chemical space - radicals at state-of-the-art MM accuracy.
+We demonstrate Grappa's transferability to macromolecules in MD simulations, during which large protein are kept stable and small proteins can fold.
+Our force field sets the stage for biomolecular simulations close to chemical accuracy, but with the same computational cost as established protein force fields.

 <details open>
   <summary>Grappa Overview</summary>